Challenge

 Nothing short of a paradigm shift

-A deep dive into analytics
+Download Pdf opens in a new tabA deep dive into analytics

 Our first task: Get the lay of the land.
 To do that:

-- We performed a rigorous analysis of granular data on part attributes and on transactions with end customers
+- We performed a rigorous analysis of granular data on part attributes and on transactions with end customers.

-- We identified target outcomes by assessing historical sales trends, the impact of new technologies, and shifts in customer preference and buying patterns
+- We identified target outcomes by assessing historical sales trends, the impact of new technologies, and shifts in customer preference and buying patterns.

-- We identified key levers for setting the best prices to boost net cash flow for the customer
+- We identified key levers for setting the best prices to boost net cash flow for the customer.

 Establishing the right pricing models